AnnaGerber/NodeRover/README.md

 The idea of using cable ties to attach the servos to a laser cut baseplate came from SimpleBot (though this design does not reuse any of the SimpleBot parts directly).
 However, we are re-using the bot navigation code from [SimpleBot](https://github.com/nodebotsau/simplebot)

-Build instructions for the bots are here: https://t.co/x3J8mI0ddU
+Build instructions for the bots are here and also under docs as a PDF: https://t.co/x3J8mI0ddU

 Code examples MIT licensed and based on [node-ardx](https://github.com/AnnaGerber/node-ardx) exercises and Johnny-Five docs.